Cidran/Cidran/README.md

 ## About Me
 🎮 Game Design Graduate: I hold a technologist degree in Game Design.

-💻 Computer Science Student: Currently pursuing a Bachelor's degree in Computer Science.
+💻 Computer Science Graduate: I have a Bachelor's degree in Computer Science.

 🚀 Aspiring Back-End Developer: I have a keen interest in back-end development and am continuously improving my skills in this area.